BGANZ 2025 Program

 Weaving new science through historic botanic garden fabric

-Richard Barley MBE, Royal Botanic Gardens Kew, UK
+Richard Barley MBE, Previously with the Royal Botanic Gardens Kew, UK

 1120-1140

-Patricia Kaye, Wallace Herbarium, Eurobodalla Regional Botanic Gardens
+Patricia Kaye, Wallace Herbarium, Eurobodalla Regional Botanic Gardens, NSW, Australia

-Integrated Pest Management (IPM) in the Tropical Glasshouses at the Australian National Botanic Gardens (ANBG)
+Integrated pest management (IPM) in the tropical glasshouses at the Australian National Botanic Gardens

 1140-1200